 When we bought Hesketh Out Marsh, it was used for growing crops.
 The land had been taken out of the Ribble Estuary for farming in the 1980s by the creation of an outer wall, but this wall was never going to last forever.
 With the climate changing and the sea level rising, a partnership of the RSPB, Environment Agency and Natural England recognised the need to plan for the future, to create new saltmarsh habitat for wildlife and to build stronger flood resilience for the local community.

-The newly refurbished 2km flood embankment used locally sourced materials, excavated from the new marsh for landscaping including the creation of new lagoons and creeks.
-Using materials sourced on site helped to minimise the impact on the local community and reduce the carbon footprint of the project.
+The newly refurbished 2km flood embankment used locally sourced materials for landscaping including the creation of new lagoons and creeks.
+Using materials sourced nearby helped to minimise the impact on the local community and reduce the carbon footprint of the project.